bothomaje/bothomaje/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on my CS degree, with some of my cool projects including a Library Management System and a Studenter App
+- 🔭 I’m currently working on my CS degree, with some of my cool projects including a Library Management System and theStudentr App
 - 🌱 I’m currently learning about coding music using JavaScript
 - 💬 Ask me about my favourite A24 movie (I'm lowkey a Letterboxd junkie haha)
 - 📫 How to reach me: bothomaje@gmail.com